micha/resty/README.md

       $ curl -L https://raw.githubusercontent.com/micha/resty/master/resty > resty

 Source the script before using it.
-(You can put this line in your `~/.bashrc` file if you want, or just paste the contents of the `resty` script right in there.
-Either way works.)

       $ . resty

-Otherwise, if you use `zsh` and `antigen` to install resty with `antigen bundle micha/resty` in your `.zshr`

-Once resty is installed, set the REST host to which you will be making your requests (you can do this whenever you want to change hosts, anytime).
+Once **resty** is installed, set your REST host to which you will be making your requests.

       $ resty http://127.0.0.1:8080/data
       http://127.0.0.1:8080/data*

-Make some HTTP requests.
+And now you can Make some HTTP requests.

       $ GET /blogs.json
       [ {"id" : 1, "title" : "first post", "body" : "This is the first post"}, ... ]